-Breach minimisation:
+Breach minimisation

 - 4.2.
 The first step must always be to identify how the data breach occurred, the extent of the data breach, and how this can be minimised.
 The focus will be on containing any data breach, and recovering any personal data.
 Relevant individuals and suppliers must be involved, to take technical and practical steps where appropriate to minimise the breach.
-Appropriate measures may include: - 4.2.1. remote deactivation of mobile devices or logins; - 4.2.2. shutting down websites and IT systems; - 4.2.3. contacting individuals to whom the information has been disclosed and asking them to delete the information; and - 4.2.4. recovering lost data.
+Appropriate measures may include: - 4.2.1. remote deactivation of mobile devices or logins; - 4.2.2. shutting down websites and IT systems;

+- 4.2.3. contacting individuals to whom the information has been disclosed and asking them to delete the information; and - 4.2.4. recovering lost data.

-Breach investigation:
+Breach investigation

 - 4.3.
-When INF has taken appropriate steps to minimise the extent of the data breach it must commence an investigation as soon as possible to understand how and why the data breach occurred.
+When WN has taken appropriate steps to minimise the extent of the data breach it must commence an investigation as soon as possible to understand how and why the data breach occurred.
 This is critical to ensuring that a similar data breach does not occur again and to enable steps to be taken to prevent this from occurring. - 4.4.
 Technical steps are likely to include investigating, using IT forensics where appropriate, to examine processes, networks and systems to discover: - 4.4.1. what data/systems were accessed; - 4.4.2. how the access occurred; - 4.4.3. how to fix vulnerabilities in the compromised processes or systems; - 4.4.4. how to address failings in controls or processes. - 4.5.
 Other steps are likely to include discussing the matter with individuals involved to appreciate exactly what occurred and why, and reviewing policies and procedures.

-Breach analysis:
+Breach analysis

 - 4.6.
-In order to determine the seriousness of a data breach and its potential impact on data subjects, and so as to inform INF as to whether the data breach should be reported to the ICO and notified to data subjects, it is necessary to analyse the nature of the data breach. - 4.7.
+In order to determine the seriousness of a data breach and its potential impact on data subjects, and so as to inform WN as to whether the data breach should be reported to the ICO and notified to data subjects, it is necessary to analyse the nature of the data breach. - 4.7.
 Such an analysis must include: - 4.7.1. the type and volume of personal data which was involved in the data breach; - 4.7.2. whether any special category personal data was involved; - 4.7.3. the likelihood of the personal data being accessed by unauthorised third parties; - 4.7.4. the security in place in relation to the personal data, including whether it was encrypted; - 4.7.5. the risks of damage or distress to the data subject. - 4.8.
-A breach notification report must be completed in every case of a suspected breach, and retained securely, whether or not a decision is ultimately made to report the data breach. - 4.9.
-This will act as evidence as to the considerations of INF in deciding whether or not to report the breach.
+A breach notification report (https://ico.org.uk/for-organisations/report-a-breach/personal-data-breach/#Online) must be completed in every case of a suspected breach, and retained securely, whether or not a decision is ultimately made to report the data breach.